mrolims/pynamicalsys/docs/source/dds_manifolds.rst

    Fixed points and stable (red) and unstable (maroon) manifolds of the standard map with :math:`k = 1.5`.
 The chaotic trajectory is shown in black.
 The saddle point is marked with a circle, while the elliptic point is marked with a square.

 We can also compute the stability of periodic orbits of higher periods.
 For example, we can compute the stability of the periodic orbit of period 2.
 We know that the elliptic orbit of period 2 is at :math:`(0.0, 0.5)` and :math:`(0.5, 0.5)`.
 However, let's assume we do not know that.
 We know, however, that the periodic orbit is along a symmetry line of the standard map.
 One of these symmetry lines is the line :math:`x = 0.0`.
-We can use the :py:meth:`find_periodic_orbit <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.find_periodic_orbit>` method to compute the periodic orbit of period 2 along this line.
+We can use the :py:meth:`find_periodic_orbit <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.find_periodic_orbit>` method to compute the periodic orbit of period 2 along this line.
 This method returns an 1D array cointaining a point on the periodic orbit.

 First, we need to define the symmetry line.
 The symmetry line we are going to use is the line :math:`x = 0.0`.
 We can define it as a function that returns a list of points along the line given a parameter :math:`y` and the parameters of the system (even though, in this case, the line does not depend on any parameter.